arnoblalam/arnoblalam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an applied financial economist focusing on applying information theoretic methods to analyze financial market regulation.
-I currently work as an Operations Research Analyst for the Dept. of the Army where I help optimize the Army National Guard's force structure and stationing process.
-I have previously worked as a research intern for the CFTC where I studied the market for non-deliverable forwards.
-I received my Ph.D. in Economics from American University in Summer 2025.
+I am an applied financial economist and econometrician focusing on financial market regulation and the use of info-metrics (information theory) to solving empirical problems in a social science setting.
+I currently work as an Operations Research Analyst (ORSA) for the Army where I help optimize the Army National Guard's force structure  and stationing processes.

-I previously worked at the World Bank as a Short Term Consultant analyzing health and active living survey data.
+In addition to working as a short-term consultant for the World Bank, and as a researcher for the Care Work and the Economy (CWE-GAM) project, I was a research intern for the Commodity Futures Trading Commission (CFTC), where I looked at the non-deliverable forwards (NDF) markets.
+I also worked as a research associate at Drake University (under the supervision of Prof. Heath Henderson), where I examined the structure of risk-sharing networks.

+My research interests include financial market regulation, info-metrics and complex systems (especially network science).